sisl/aquila/docs/getting-started.md

 - The host shows up as healthy.
 - The client appears under Nodes within ~30 seconds.

+!!! note
+    On first run the backend creates a default **admin** API key and prints it to the startup log.
+Store this key — it is required for gateway requests (`Authorization: Bearer vcm-...`) and will not be shown again.
+You can manage keys later in Settings → Gateway & Keys.

 ## Next steps
 Once a client node appears in the dashboard, you are ready to deploy models.
 See the [Deployments](deployments.md) page for details on vLLM version selection, engine options, GPU assignment, local checkpoints, and LoRA adapters.
 When a model is running, the **Endpoint** button gives you copy-paste connection snippets — see [Gateway & Usage](gateway.md) for the cluster-wide OpenAI-compatible API and token accounting.